msupply-foundation/msupply_docs/content/docs/replenishment/supplier_returns.md

 ### Confirming the Supplier Return shipping

-The last step to return stock with an Supplier Return is to confirm that stock has been shipped.
+The last step to return stock with a Supplier Return is to confirm that stock has been shipped.

-To confirm that an Supplier Return has been shipped, tap on the `Confirm Shipped` button.
+To confirm that a Supplier Return has been shipped, tap on the `Confirm Shipped` button.

 Once shipping has been confirmed: